-- (1) Amounts shown in the "Threshold (\$), "Target (\$)", and "Maximum (\$)" columns reflect the threshold, target, and maximum amounts payable to Mr. Glass, Mr. Benevides, and Ms. Das under our Bonus Plan, and the amount payable to Mr. Panama under our sales compensation plan.
+- (1) Amounts shown in the "Threshold (\$)", "Target (\$)", and "Maximum (\$)" columns reflect the threshold, target, and maximum amounts payable to Messrs.
+Glass and Benevides, and Mses.
+Lambert, Manning, and Das under our Bonus Plan, and the amount payable to Mr. Panama under our sales compensation plan.
 For Mr. Panama, there are no threshold or maximum amounts with respect to his sales commission payments under the sales compensation plan.
-Actual payments made for fiscal year 2022 are provided in the "2022 Summary Compensation Table." - (2) Each RSU is subject to time-based vesting, as described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End 2022" table. - (3) Each option is subject to time-based vesting, as described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End 2022" table. - (4) This column reflects the aggregate grant date fair value of equity awards granted to our named executive officers during fiscal year 2022, measured pursuant to FASB ASC Topic 718, the basis for computing stock-based compensation in our consolidated financial statements.
-For Mr. Hahnfeld, the amount also reflects the incremental fair value of the extension of his post-resignation exercise period as of June 30, 2022, as calculated in accordance with FASB ASC Topic 718.
-The assumptions we used in valuing options are described in Note (13) to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year-ended December 31, 2022.
+Actual payments made for Fiscal Year 2023 are provided in the "2023 Summary Compensation Table." - (2) Each RSU is subject to time-based vesting and each PSU is subject to performance-based and time-based vesting, in each case, as described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End 2023" table. - (3) This column reflects the aggregate grant date fair value of equity awards granted to our named executive officers during Fiscal Year 2023, measured pursuant to FASB ASC Topic 718.
+For PSUs, the aggregate grant date fair value is reported for the probable outcome, which for this purpose is estimated as 103.86% target achievement.
+For Ms. Das, the amount also reflects the incremental fair value of the extension of her post-resignation exercise period for all outstanding options, calculated as of March 31, 2023, in accordance with FASB ASC Topic 718, excluding any estimated forfeitures.
+The assumptions we used in valuing options are described in Note (13) to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year-ended December 31, 2023.